Shubaduba55/Path-finding-algorithms/README.md

 # Path-finding-algorithms
- Dijsktra, A* (with euclidian and manhattan heuristics)
+ Dijsktra, A* (with euclidean and manhattan heuristics)